 O’Brien owns two five star luxury resorts; Quinta do Lago resort in the Algarve, the southernmost region of Portugal, and PGA Catalunya in Spain.
 He also owns the Beacon Private Hospital in Dublin, Ireland and a number of other private companies spanning many sectors.

 Denis O’Brien is committed to giving back and providing opportunities to those less fortunate.
-In addition to Digicel providing telecommunications services to rural communities, the Digicel Foundation was founded by O’Brien in 2004.
+While Digicel provides telecommunications services to rural communities, the Digicel Foundation was founded by O’Brien in 2004 to further aid these communities.
 The organisation was formed to bring positive change to the regions that Digicel serves and with an overall aim of helping to create a world where no one gets left behind.
 O’Brien and the Foundation have initiated programmes and funded community projects in Jamaica, Haiti, Papua New Guinea and Trinidad and Tobago, particularly in the areas of education and special needs.
 With investments of over US$156 million to date that have driven positive outcomes for over three million people, famously, the Digicel Foundation has built 180 schools in Haiti and hundreds of classrooms in Papua New Guinea.

 His philanthropy extends to many other organisations and non-profits as well.
 O’Brien is a member of Concern Worldwide’s U.S. Board of Directors.
 Concern is an international humanitarian organisation working for a world free of poverty, fear and oppression.
 O’Brien has shown his commitments to charity too with the Iris O’Brien Foundation, named for his mother, which splits its donations among various domestic and overseas causes.
 O’Brien is also Chairman of the Council of Patrons for Special Olympics Ireland, formed after the 2003 Special Olympics World Summer Games that were hosted by Ireland and chaired by O’Brien.
 These World Games have the distinction of being the most successful World Games ever.